itstimwhite/Youtube_Channel_Apify_Actor/README.md

-## What does [Actor Name] do?
+## What does YouTube Channel Contact Sraper do?
 YouTube Channel Contact Scraper will enable you to get more data from YouTube than the official YouTube API.

-Youtube Channel Apify Actor can scrape:
+YouTube Channel Contact Sraper can scrape:
 - Channel Name
 - Channel Location
 - Emails